19. Group By

 Notice that if we want to see our aggregate value broken out by Fund, we include fund in our select statement, and then we include it again in our group by statement.
 This query tells the database, "For all the rows in transactions where the date is in 2023, find each unique value for Fund and add up all the money that came in to that fund."
 This results in one row per unique fund with the total amount of revenue for that fund.
 Some notes about group by:

-• Every column reference in your select statement that is not part of an aggregate function must be listed in your group by.
+selectstatement that is not part of an aggregate function must be listed in yourgroup by. - You can include non-aggregate functions (like

-• You can (and often will!) group by multiple columns.
+group by; you cannot include bare literal values like a string'my string'or a number like42. - You can (and often will!) group by multiple columns.

 Group by multiple columns